Sheriff: 2 dead, 8 hurt in South Carolina nightclub shooting

 A phone call and an Instagram direct message from the AP to Lavish Lounge weren’t immediately returned, but the club posted on Facebook just before 6 a.m. that events “have been postponed until further notice.”

-Prisma Health spokesperson Tammie Epps could not immediately comment when reached by telephone.
+Prisma Health spokesperson Tammie Epps said she did not know how many victims were in critical condition.

-Associated Press journalist Mallika Sen contributed to this report from Los Angeles.
+Associated Press journalists Mallika Sen in Los Angeles and Rebecca Santana in New Orleans contributed to this report.